-The peer-to-peer firmware offers a straight forward communication option that allows the user to quickly transmit and receive data across a great distance between two nodes.
+The peer-to-peer firmware offers straight forward data communication between two nodes.
 Figure 4-2 depicts this very simple communication topology.
 Whenever two nodes have compatible parameters and are within range, communication will be established after the units synchronise.
 A solid green LED state indicates synchronisation has been successful.